 But how does a new captain achieve this?

 Organize a beginning of the season kick-off event with your team.
-Start the night with mix and mingle events to get new rooks chatting with your vets (here are some icebreaker game ideas).
-Once everyone is aquainted with one another, open up the floor to discussion about the upcoming season.
+Start the night with mix and mingle events to get new rooks chatting with your vets (here are some icebreaker game ideas and here are even MORE).
+Once everyone is acquainted with one another, open up the floor to discussion about the upcoming season.

 Good questions to ask include:

 - What team/teammate traits are most important to you?